QXO Extends Tender Offer to Acquire Beacon Roofing Supply

-The tender offer, originally set to expire at 12:00 midnight (New York City time) on February 24, 2025, will remain open until 5:00 p.m.
-(New York City time) on March 3, 2025.
-QXO is currently prepared to complete the acquisition shortly after the tender expires, subject to the offer’s terms.
-The transaction is not dependent on any financing or due diligence conditions, and QXO has already obtained antitrust clearance in both the U.S. and Canada.
+The tender offer, which was scheduled to expire at 5:00 p.m.
+(New York City time) on March 3, 2025, will remain open until 5:00 p.m.
+(New York City time) on March 10, 2025.
+QXO is prepared to complete the acquisition shortly after the tender expires, subject to the terms of the offer.
+The transaction is not dependent on any financing or due diligence conditions, and QXO has obtained antitrust clearance in both the U.S. and Canada.

-“Our offer remains the only opportunity for Beacon shareholders to secure a substantial cash premium now,” said Brad Jacobs, chairman and chief executive officer of QXO.
-“We’re confident Beacon investors will overwhelmingly support our offer if the Beacon Board removes its anti-shareholder poison pill.”
+"Beacon’s chairman, Stuart Randle, recently sold 21% of his shares at $94.80 per share, and CEO Julian Francis sold 10% of his shares at $97.91 per share—yet the Board continues to block its own shareholders from accepting QXO’s $124.25 per share all-cash offer,” said Brad Jacobs, chairman and chief executive officer of QXO.
+“The Board’s resistance is even more indefensible given Beacon’s weak performance, missing Q4 2024 expectations for revenue, organic growth and EBITDA, while guiding Q1 2025 EBITDA 40% below consensus."

 The full terms, conditions and other details of the tender offer are available in the offering documents filed with the Securities and Exchange Commission.
 To learn more about QXO’s offer and how it benefits Beacon shareholders, visit www.qxo.com/beacon.

-Computershare Trust Company, N.A., the depositary and paying agent for the tender offer, has reported, as of 6:00 p.m.
-(New York City time) on February 24, 2025, approximately 10,685,631 Shares have been validly tendered and not withdrawn, representing approximately 17.27% of the issued and outstanding Shares, at that time.
-Shareholders who have already tendered their Shares need not take further action in response to this extension.
-The level of tendered shares is above expectations, particularly since the Beacon Board has implemented a shareholder-unfriendly poison pill that prevents the tender offer from closing.
+Computershare Trust Company, N.A., the depositary and paying agent for the tender offer, has reported that, as of 5:00 p.m.
+(New York City time) on March 3, 2025, approximately 11,810,616 shares have been validly tendered and not withdrawn, representing approximately 19.18% of the issued and outstanding shares.
+Shareholders who have already tendered their Shares do not need to take further action in response to this extension.
+Beacon shareholders who have not yet tendered their shares are encouraged to do so promptly.
+For assistance, shareholders may contact Innisfree M&A Incorporated, the information agent for the tender offer, at +1 (888) 750-5834.
+The level of tendered shares is above expectations at this stage, particularly since the Beacon Board has implemented a shareholder-unfriendly poison pill designed to obstruct the completion of the tender offer.

 Secured Financing in Place

 QXO has secured full financing commitments from Goldman Sachs, Morgan Stanley, Citi, Crédit Agricole, Wells Fargo and Mizuho.
-These commitments, combined with QXO’s cash on hand, fully cover the purchase price, any required refinancing of Beacon’s debt, and associated transaction costs.
+The proceeds from the financing commitments, together with QXO’s cash on hand, will be sufficient to pay 100% of the purchase consideration, any required refinancing of Beacon’s debt, and associated transaction fees and expenses.

 Advisors